November 24, 2020 by Haley Yamane Melhart

-But how do you know which skills to include?
+How do you know which skills to include in your job posting?
 Which skills will make your pool too broad?
 Too narrow?
 Too expensive?
 It’s nearly impossible to know without data.

 Job postings are often written by managers because (they think) they know what to search for in a new hire.
 The posting then gets handed to Human Resources for fulfillment.
 The problem with that process?
 It doesn’t include analyzing the skills within the posting.